yugabyte/yugabyte-db/docs/content/preview/reference/drivers/ysql-client-drivers.md

 For details and documentation, refer to the [libpqxx README](https://github.com/jtv/libpqxx#readme) and [libpqxx documentation](https://libpqxx.readthedocs.io/en/latest/).

-For a tutorial on building a sample C++ application with libpqxx, refer to [Build a C++ application](../../../develop/build-apps/cpp/ysql/).
+For a tutorial on building a sample C++ application with libpqxx, refer to [Connect an application](../../../drivers-orms/cpp/ysql/).

 #### Install the libpqxx driver